What is haptics?

 Haptics for 3D printed body-powered prosthetic hands

 In collaboration with Prof. Shervanthi Homer-Vanniasinkam (Professor of Engineering and Surgery), hand surgeons Dr Joseph Hardwicke and Dr Matthew Venus from the University of Warwick and the organisation LimbForge, we have teamed up to create ‘haptic feedback’ – touch feedback similar to the technology in modern smartphones – for 3D printed body-powered prosthetic hands.
-An initial prototype of the new hand has been 3D printed which is going to be exhibited at the Science Museum’s Robots Lates event on 31 May and at Techxlr8, part of London Tech Week, from 12-16 June.
+An initial prototype of the new hand has been 3D printed which was exhibited at the Science Museum’s Robots Lates event and at Techxlr8, part of London Tech Week.

 More info here.